Department of Business

 Credit arranged

-PGA 105 Introduction to PGA Teaching and Coaching (Level 1) (3 credits)
+PGA 2050 Intermediate PGA Teaching and Coaching (Level 2) (3 credits)

 This course will examine the golf industry and the golf professional's role within the industry.
-Attention will focus on Tournament Operations, Golf Car Fleet Management, Golf Club Repair and Design.
-Other topics previewed will be Business Planning and Operations and Customer Relations.
+Attention will focus on business communications, business planning and operations, customer relations, and PGA/PGM electives.
+Other topics previewed will be merchandising and inventory management, supervising, and delegating.
+Typically Offered: Spring.

 Credit arranged

 This course will examine the golf industry and the golf professional's role within the industry.
-Attention will focus on Business Communications, Business Planning & Operations, Customer Relations, and PGA/PGM Electives.
-Other topics previewed will be Merchandising & Inventory Management and Supervising & Delegating.
+Attention will focus on merchandising and inventory management, supervising, and delegating.
+Other topics previewed will be an overview of the final experience.
+Typically Offered: Fall.

 Credit arranged